MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0102-Syncronizing Identities by using Azure AD Connect.md

-# Practice Lab 0102: Synchronizing Identities by using Azure AD Connect
+# Practice Lab 0102: Synchronizing Identities by using Microsoft Entra Connect

 ## Summary